Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 Best For

-Airtable takes a fundamentally different approach: the platform becomes the orchestrator.
-Superagent (January 2026) decomposes tasks into specialized agents, HyperAgent (in beta) scales this to enterprise level.
+Airtable took a fundamentally different approach: the platform becomes the orchestrator.
+HyperAgent decomposes tasks into specialized agents and scales orchestration to enterprise-grade fleet management.

 How It Works